scottjparry/scottjparry.github.io/index.md

 # Why the animal theme?

-I chose animal themes—particularly oceanic ones like the cuttlefish—because they reflect the nature of cybersecurity work: adaptive, intelligent, and often operating in the unseen depths.
+I chose animal themes — particularly oceanic ones like the cuttlefish — because they reflect the nature of cybersecurity work: adaptive, intelligent, and often operating in the unseen depths.
 The ocean is vast and complex, just like the cloud.
-Plus, let’s be honest—security blogs are more fun with tentacles.
+Plus, let’s be honest — security blogs are more fun with tentacles.